navana-tech/hotwords-validator/README.md

 ## Fix hotwords

-Based on the output you can remove characters whcich are not valid.
+Based on the output by remove/changing characters whcich are not valid.